vgisclabs/deltachat-touch/README.md

 ### General

 The standard tool to build Ubuntu Touch apps is clickable.
 For this, either docker or podman need to be installed.
-Then the python package `clickable-ut` (**not** 'clickable') can be installed via pip.
+Then the python package `clickable-ut` (**not** `clickable`) can be installed via pip.
 For more instructions regarding the installation of clickable, see <https://clickable-ut.dev> and <https://ubports.gitlab.io/marketing/education/ub-clickable-1/trainingpart1module1.html>.

 Clone this repo: